North Carolina

 Any business that owns or licenses personal information of North Carolina residents, or any business that conducts business in North Carolina and owns or licenses personal information in any form, whether computerized, paper, or otherwise, must comply with the breach notification law.

-What Triggers a Notification
+What Triggers Notification

-A security breach is defined as the unauthorized access to or acquisition of unencrypted or unredacted records or data containing personal information where illegal use of the personal information has occurred or is reasonably likely to occur, or that creates a material risk of harm to the affected person.
+A security breach is the unauthorized access to or acquisition of unencrypted or unredacted records or data containing personal information where illegal use of the personal information has occurred or is reasonably likely to occur, or that creates a material risk of harm to the affected person.

 Notification Timeline